-CO 511 Community Counseling Practicum
+CO 511 Counseling Practicum

 Provides counseling students with an initial experience in providing counseling services and introduces them to the profession of Christian counseling.
 Students participate in 40 clock hours of direct service to clients in individual, family, and group formats.
-Students participate in individual and group supervision in which they review video recordings of their counseling sessions for discussion and evaluation.
+They also participate in individual and group supervision in which they review video recordings of their counseling sessions for discussion and evaluation.
 Student performance is monitored throughout the course and includes a formal evaluation at the end of the course.
 The practicum course totals at least 100 clock hours of work toward state licensure requirements.
-This course is graded on a satisfactory/unsatisfac-tory basis.
-Prerequisites: CO Counseling Theories, CO 510 Counseling Foundations, CO 539 Group Experience, T/M 500 Introduction to Christian Formation and

-Training and Mentoring; concurrent enrollment in T/M 501 Mentored Spiritual Formation I; and enrollment in the MA in Counseling program with a community counseling concentration.
+This course is graded on a satisfactory/unsatisfactory basis.
+Prerequisites: CO 502 Counseling Theories, CO 510 Counseling Foundations, CO 539 Group Experience, T/M 500 Introduction to Christian Formation and Training and Mentoring; pre- or corequisite: CO 504 Psychopathology and Diagnosis; concurrent enrollment in T/M 501 Mentored Spiritual Formation I; and enrollment in the MA in Counseling (licensure) program.
 Offered fall and spring semesters.
 One hour.